 Pete at Rockwood Music Hall (Photo by Leonardo Mascaro)

 Peter grew up in a musical family and started drumming at the age of five in his hometown, Toronto, Ontario.
 Since moving to the U.S. in 2002 to follow his musical dream, Peter has become an in-demand session and recording drummer.
 Credits include recording with artists Commander Cody, Dan May, and Sharon Little, and opening concerts for artists including Bob Schneider, Susan Vega, Sergio Mendez, and Crystal Gayle.

-Pete has played, toured, and recorded with Burning Bridget Cleary since 2008.
-Highlights include the Bethlehem Musikfest, the Philadelphia Folk Festival, the Celtic Classic, and the Bristol Rhythm and Roots Festival.
+Pete played, toured, and recorded with Burning Bridget Cleary from 2008 until 2017.
+Highlights included the Bethlehem Musikfest, the Philadelphia Folk Festival, the Celtic Classic, and the Bristol Rhythm and Roots Festival.